 How to Grow Aquilegia common name Columbine

-Aquilegia is an easy to grow, spring flowering perennial whose common name is Columbine.
-Aquilegia has delicate, nodding flowers which can be single, as illustrated far left A. vulgaris, double illustrated center A. 'Nora Barlow' and multi coloured illustrated right with Aquilegia 'Swan Lavender' a real favourite.
+Aquilegia is an easy to grow, spring flowering, herbaceous perennial whose common name is Columbine.
+Aquilegia has delicate, nodding flowers which can be single, as illustrated far left A. vulgaris, double illustrated centre A. 'Nora Barlow' and multi coloured illustrated right with Aquilegia 'Swan Lavender' a real favourite.

-Aquilegia requires very little attention and is not fussy about their growing conditions, making them a green wheelbarrow plant showing they are easy to grow.
+Aquilegia requires very little attention and is easy to grow.
+I have tagged as a green wheelbarrow plant.
 Aquilegia has attractive leaves at the base of the plant, with a long stem supporting delicate flowers, as shown in the images.
-The image far left shows the Aquilegia 'Swan lavender' with variegated Euonymus, and a deciduous yellow rhododendron, R luteum (which is one of the few scented Rhododendrons,) which makes a lovely bright yellow spring combination.
+The image far right shows the Aquilegia 'Swan lavender' with variegated Euonymus, and a deciduous yellow rhododendron, R luteum (which is one of the few scented Rhododendrons.)
+A lovely bright yellow spring combination.

 There is a scented variety called Aquilegia 'fragrans' which has white /cream flowers.
-There are many varieties to choose from and all Aquilegia flower from flower from April, to June, depending on the variety.
+There are many varieties to choose from and all flower from flower from April to June, depending on the variety.
+The national collection of Aquilegia is at Touchwood Gardens, near Swansea.
+The best time to visit would be May and June.

-Aquilegia is a versatile plant which will grow in sun or semishade.
+Aquilegia is a versatile plant which will grow in the sun or semishade.
+As a woodland plant, Aquilegia grows well in dappled shade.
 It grows best in a light soil, but this is not essential.
-There is little of note about their growing conditions because Aquilegia is an unfussy plant.
-The less there is to say about a plant, the easier the plant to grow; which means from this short description that Aquilegia is easy to grow, and is a reliable garden plant flowering year after year.
-All varieties are fully hardy between H5- H7 which is hardy down to around -15 which covers most of the UK.
+There is little of note about their growing conditions because Aquilegia is not a fussy plant.
+The less there is to say about a plant, the easier the plant to grow.
+A reliable garden plant, fully hardy between H5- H7 which is hardy down to around -15 which covers most of the UK.

 Aquilegia can be planted any time during the growing season from late February through to November and they will establish themselves.
-Aquilegia are tough plants requiring little attention.
-They require no pruning although around June on wards the foliage can look untidy.
-Cutting it back will tidy up the plant and the plant will soon produce new foliage.
+Columbines are tough plants requiring little attention.
+They require no pruning, although from June onwards the foliage can look untidy.
+Cutting back will tidy up the plant, which will promptly produce new foliage, and sometimes a second flush of flowers.

 Aquilegia is pretty and the various images on this page illustrate just a few of the many types and colours.

-Aquilegia vulgaris is the wild species which is usually blue, illustrated above right.
+Aquilegia vulgaris is the wild species which is usually blue, as illustrated above.

 Above in the centre image is one of the double flower varieties, this is A. 'Nora Barlow' also known as 'granny's bonnet' and are one of the shorter lived varieties, although its preponderance to self seed means this is not too much of a problem.